-QUESTION TEXT: The end of an action is the…
+QUESTION TEXT: The end of an action is the intended outcome of the…

 QUESTION TYPE: Identify the Conclusion